alexlee22/indoor-tracking-blog/_posts/2016-07-12-closest-beacon-visualisation.markdown

 ![3]({{ site.baseurl }}/assets/closest beacon vis/3.png)

 So just as an example, a base station picks up a ibks beacon which has say 2 detections for 5 seconds.
 As the RSSI fluctuates per detection, suggesting to average the RSSI for those 5 seconds.
-So rather than having the RSSI fluctuate between -50 to -80 within a few seconds, we can average and get a reading of say -60.
+So rather than having the RSSI fluctuate between -50 to -80 every second, we can average and get a reading of say -60.
 But how do I know that averaging the values for 5 seconds is sufficient? or 10 seconds? etc Tiara says to do an experiment.

 - So after that, extract the highest average RSSI value between all basestations for those 5 seconds - then determine which is the closest base station to a beacon.
 Then find the second set of 5 second intervals and implement the shortest path algorithm to determine its path.